Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 - Everything there is to know about your product or service, so you can educate your prospects about why your offering is the best choice

-A strategic social media presence can help make your customer service more responsive, enable you to reconnect and reengage with your customers, and make your marketing truly world-class.
-Here are five essential keys to making it happen.
+Strategic social media presence can help make your customer service more responsive, enable you to reconnect and re-engage with your customers and make your marketing truly world-class.
+Here are eight essential keys to making it happen.

 Any marketing practices you engage in – no matter how successful – will not produce results if your team is not available.
 You need to be there for your customers when they need you.
-In today’s always-on environment, you must meet that expectation by helping your customers access information, get help, and share experiences.
-You also must offer this on their schedule, across different forms of media, including Facebook, Twitter, Google+ and other channels.
+In today’s always-on environment, you must meet that expectation by helping your customers access information, get help and share experiences.
+You also must offer this on their schedule and across different forms of media, including Facebook, Twitter, Google+ and other channels.
 Spend a few minutes daily monitoring your social media presence, or assign a staff member to do so, and you will gain valuable intelligence about your prospects and customers.

 Everything is immediate now and your marketing strategy best practices must reflect this.
 Customers expect prompt interactions.
 A quick reply is valuable only when you fully understand a customer’s questions, intentions and needs.
 As Tony always says, your customer’s life is your business’ life.
-You’ve spent years learning the competition; now it’s time to learn your customers, and respond in a meaningful fashion when they need your help.
+You’ve spent years learning the competition; now it’s time to learn about your customers and respond in a meaningful fashion when they need your help.
 If you don’t understand what they need, ask questions and deeply listen.
 This will help you connect with your customers and turn them into raving fans.

 Social media channels provide the opportunity to ask your prospects about what they really want from your product or service.
-In this consultative approach to marketing, you’re letting each customer know, “We’re listening, and we want to establish a long-term relationship with you.”
-When you really understand your customers’ needs, you can take massive action to create the outcomes that make them feel welcome, important, and comfortable.
+In this consultative approach to marketing practices, you’re letting each customer know, “We’re listening, and we want to establish a long-term relationship with you.”
+When you really understand your customers’ needs, you can take massive action to create the outcomes that make them feel welcome, important and comfortable.

 You’re not just marketing a product – you’re partnering with your customers.
 Successful businesses are more collaborative now than ever before, adding value that helps clients realize their goals.
-You must tailor your products and services to the customer, not the other way around, and that begins with your marketing outreach.
+Marketing best practices dictate that you tailor your products and services to the customer, not the other way around, and that begins with your marketing outreach.
 Start a dialogue with your customers on your social media channels to get feedback on their pain points and how your products or services can make their lives easier.
 When you work with them to innovate, you know you’re moving in the right direction.

 You probably remember every detail from your company’s earliest days – including the face of your very first customer.
 Are your current customers as memorable?
 Current marketing strategy best practices state that individualized relationships now excel routine transactions.
 A thoughtful social media strategy, properly executed, will enable you to become more familiar with your customers.
 You’ll then be in a position to ask questions, gather intelligence, become more of a partner and add those personalized touches that lead to loyal customers.